top of page

 Best for: Coffee tables, dining tables, bench seats

-Finish options: Matt - High Gloss
+Finish options: Matt, Satin, Gloss

 Blackbutt